Are Hob Sizes Standard? A Simple Guide to Fitting the Right Hob

 Before buying a new hob, take a moment to measure and double-check the following:

-- The depth of the hob if fitting above drawers or an oven
+Check the depth if you’re fitting above drawers or an oven to avoid clashes.

-Also, consider ventilation requirements.
-Some induction hobs require extra clearance underneath or around the sides for airflow.
+Also consider ventilation requirements.
+Some induction hobs need extra clearance underneath or around the sides to allow for proper airflow.

 Can You Replace a Hob with a Different Size?